 There are two main types of commercially available energy-efficient light bulbs: LEDs and CFLs.
 Both are better than traditional incandescent light bulbs when it comes to energy efficiency, but their practicality in consumer households is variable.
 So to help you decide which bulbs are best for your buck and make an informed purchasing decision, take a look at this handy guide.

-Comparing the Energy Efficiency of LEDs, CFLs and Incandescent Bulbs
+Compare the Energy Efficiency of LEDs, CFLs and Incandescent Bulbs

 You can determine the efficiency of light bulbs by comparing the amount of light produced to the amount of energy consumed.
-Your goal should be to find the fixture that emits the most light with the least amount of energy consumed - at the best price for your budget.
-However, leaving price aside, research shows that LED light bulbs are truly the most energy-efficient.
+The winner will be the fixture that emits the most light with the least amount of energy consumed -- at the best price for your budget.
+It’s an easy task to compare and see that LED light bulbs are truly the most energy-efficient.

 Compact Fluorescent Lamp (CFL)

 Compact Fluorescent Lamps, also called CFLs, are the most popular energy-efficient bulbs.
 They have a lifespan of 8 to 10 years and cost about $4 per bulb.
 Fluorescent light bulbs used to be notorious for the odd color of light they produce.
-However, in recent years, fluorescent light bulbs have evolved and now come in a full spectrum of light colors that are ideal for kitchens, bathrooms and other rooms where abundant overhead lighting is needed.
+However, in recent years, fluorescent light bulbs have evolved and now come in a full spectrum of light colors that are ideal for kitchens, bathrooms, and other rooms where abundant lighting is needed.

 Light-Emitting Diode (LED)

-LED bulbs consume the least power and have the longest lifespan, lasting up to 40 or 50 years.
-LEDs cost about $36 per bulb.
-This kind of bulb is both energy-efficient and environmentally friendly, as it does not contain mercury or lead like CFLs do.
+LED bulbs consume the least power and have the longest lifespan, lasting as long as 40 or 50 years.
+This kind of bulb is both energy-efficient and environmentally friendly, because it does not contain mercury or lead like CFLs do.
 LEDs also function much better than CFLs when it comes to using dimmer switches.